 The Review Commission's strategy for achieving its public service goal is to continue to pursue the expeditious disposition of cases while delivering quality service to the public through a variety of means.

 COMMISSION AND ALJ LEVELS

-- Develop procedures for case processing and decision quality - C Make changes to the agency's Rules of Procedures to improve case processing
+- · Develop procedures for case processing and decision quality. - Implement changes in the agency's revised Rules of Procedures to improve case processing.

 COMMISSION-LEVEL